Vidalee/Neeko-Server/README.md

 The summonerName option is the name of the summoner whose game you want to record.

 Additionally, you can specify a secret in `config.server.secret.spectate_secret`, and if `config.server.secret.check_spectate_secret` is enabled, the request will not go through unless you have a `Secret` header which value matches with `config.server.secret.spectate_secret`.

+When recording a game that has already started, you may see a lots of chunks unavailables on the console.
+These are not errors, it is just not possible to get the past data of a game, only the data from the moment ou started spectating.

 ### GET `/spectate/statistics`